maartenmasschelein/docs/pages/install-soda.md

 * AWS account id
 * AWS account credentials

+##### Creating a new account

+If the client has created an account and provides us with the credentials, this step can be skipped.

+If it's a new Soda account on which we want to install Soda, go to the billing account (06***28).
+Click your name in the top right corner, then select `My organisation`.
+Click `Add account`, then select `Create account`.

+If you don't know how to get a user in the newly created account, this is my vague recollection: You have to go to the root account login page.
+Then click reset password.
+Then you get an email to the initial address that was given.

 ##### Credentials
 We need `aws_access_key_id` & `aws_secret_access_key` in order to install
 Soda on the account.
 The credentials should allow for programmatic access.